ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 dds user add [Email address] --role "Researcher" --project "<Project ID>"
 ~~~

->There is no practical difference between this two command in this use case.
-However, as mentioned above, it is possible to automatically invite researchers when creating  a project. \
+> There is no practical difference between these two commands for this use case.
+However, as mentioned above, it is
-`dds project create (...) --researcher [Email address]`
+> possible to automatically invite researchers when creating a project. `dds project create (...) --researcher [Email address]`